Last updated on January 13th, 2021 at 11:56 am

 Having a pair of 8-inch low-frequency drivers allows you to really move some air if you want to.
 Utilizing the available controls on the back, along with some smart EQ adjustments can really bring these studio monitors to a comfortable level of sound quality that fits your needs.

-Positioning these speakers properly are going to be very important and the larger size might make it a little challenging.
+Positioning these speakers properly is going to be very important and the larger size might make it a little challenging.

 The Rockville APM8W may not be the first option that pops in your head when looking for the best studio monitors under 200, however, don’t underestimate what these speakers are capable of.
 They’re definitely one of the most powerful studio monitors you can find in this price range.